neutron-org/neutron-docs/docs/neutron/tokenomics/distribution/queries.md

 pub struct Config {
     /// Denom used for rewards distribution.
 All funds in any other denoms will be ignored. pub denom: String,
-    /// The address of the main DAO.
+    /// The address of the Neutron DAO.
 It's capable of pausing and unpausing the contract pub main_dao_address: Addr,
     /// The address of the DAO guardian.
 The security DAO is capable only of pausing the contract. pub security_dao_address: Addr,